VBPrabhu/AngulartoIonic/README.md

 # Step 3 - Now Copy Folder from Angular Project

     ## Copy Steps
-    Merge your Angular project with the Ionic project created by copying every folders and files
+    Merge your Angular project with the Ionic project created by copying every folders and files other than below files

     * Dont copy package.json from Angular Project
     * Dont copy app.component.ts
     * Dont copy app.module.ts

+# Step 4 - Migrate packge.json from Angular to Ionic

+Carefully open the package.json file in the both directories and carefully merge the two files into one.
+The resulting package.json should look like below